PRACTICAL ISSUES

 and infliction of harm that results from our activities.
 But this cannot

 justify making it "open season" for any kind of abuse of animals.
-The

 reasonable goal, given the realities, is to minimize the harms one causes.